MiKatt/openSTARS/README.md

 * reach identifier (rid)
 * stream segment length (length)
 * distance from the source (sourceDist)
-* upstream distance, i.e. distance from the outlet of the network to the outflow of the stream segment (upDist)
+* upstream distance, i.e. distance from the outlet of the network to the start (upstream node) of the stream segment (upDist)
 * total catchment area (H2OArea)
 * reach contributing area (rcaArea)